n-grubb/noahgrubb.com/src/site/posts/mandatorytech.md

 * Will this technology increase the complexity of the project? (hosting, deploying, development environments)
 * Will this technology cause performance issues?
 * Is the community active?
 Will support be hard to come by?
-* Who backs this technology? (implied reluctancy to use anything from Google or Facebook goes here..)
+* Who backs this technology?

 By asking these questions you might uncover that you don't need to use something as complex as React to build your web app.
 You might even learn that you don't need a web app at all!
 Maybe you learn that WordPress seems like a big solution for a site with a few pages and content that is not likely to change much.
 The client might be very comfortable writing HTML or markdown and not need the visual editor that is a core selling point of using a content mangement system.